Progressive Supranuclear Palsy & Atypical Parkinsonism Center of Excellence

 • Social work/case management

-Our goal is to offer these services during the clinic visit, ensuring comprehensive and integrated care.
+Our goal is to offer these services as needed during the clinic visit, ensuring comprehensive and integrated care.

-Additionally, the PSP and Atypical Parkinsonism program is focused on developing a training initiative to prepare the next generation of scientists in this field.
+Additionally, the PSP and Atypical Parkinsonism program is focused on training medical students, residents, and clinical fellows to prepare the next generation of scientists in this field.

 *This program is supported by the Wright/Falls/Simmons Professorship.